IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    for large-scale enterprises compared to conventional network access management approaches.
    Examples of such challenges are listed below:

-   *  Endpoints do not have stable IP addresses.
+   *  Endpoints do not have stable and unique IP addresses.
 For example, Wireless LAN (WLAN) and VPN clients, as well as back-end Virtual Machine (VM)-based servers, can move; their IP addresses could change as a result.
+Additionally, IPv6 temporary addresses {{?RFC8981}} change periodically as part of privacy extensions, further contributing to address instability.
+Similarly, Happy Eyeballs {{?RFC8305}} may cause endpoints to alternate between IPv4 and IPv6 addresses, resulting in multiple address bindings for the same endpoint.
+This means that relying on IP/transport fields (e.g., the
-This means that relying on IP/transport fields (e.g., the 5-tuple) is inadequate to ensure consistent and efficient security policy enforcement.
+      5-tuple) is inadequate to ensure consistent and efficient security policy enforcement.
 IP address-based policies may not be flexible enough to accommodate endpoints with volatile IP addresses.
+Moreover, Network Address Port Translation (NAPT) {{?RFC3022}} and proxies may cause multiple endpoints to share the same IP address, making it difficult to distinguish individual endpoints based solely on IP addresses.

    *  With the massive adoption of teleworking, there is a need to apply different security policies to the same set of endpoints under